microsoft/z3guide/website/docs-programming/06 - Proof Logs.md

 The pair `-inst 2` indicates that two quantifier instantiations were not self-validated They were instead validated using a call to SMT solving.
 A log for an smt invocation is exemplified in the next line.
-Note that the pair `+inst 6` indicates that 6 quantifier instantations were validated using a syntactic (cheap) check.
+Note that the pair `+inst 6` indicates that 6 quantifier instantiations were validated using a syntactic (cheap) check.
 Some quantifier instantiations based on quantifier elimination are not simple substitutions and therefore a simple syntactic check does not suffice.